What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 She wants to use abortion as this distraction away from the mess that she left our country in.

-And I mean, I just think that if people could connect the dots that, hey, I'll have more money with Trump and everything will be less expensive, she has nowhere to go.
+And I mean, I just think that if people could connect the dots that, hey, I'll have more money with Trump and everything will be less expensive.

-So I mean, I just think that's the main focus right now.
+So, I mean, I just think that's the main focus right now.

 It's just the economy.